intel-analytics/BigDL-2.x/zoo/src/main/java/com/intel/analytics/zoo/pipeline/inference/abstract-Inference-model.md

 **load**

-AbstractInferenceModel provides `load` API for loading a pre-trained model, thus users can conveniently load various kinds of pre-trained models in java applications.
+AbstractInferenceModel provides `load` API for loading a pre-trained model, thus we can conveniently load various kinds of pre-trained models in java applications.
 The load result of `AbstractInferenceModel` is a FloatInferenceModel.
+We just need to specify the model path and optionally weight path if exists where we previously saved the model.

 **predict**

-AbstractInferenceModel provides `predct` API for model prediction with the loaded model.
+AbstractInferenceModel provides `predct` API for prediction with loaded model.
 The predict result of`AbstractInferenceModel` is a List<List<JTensor>> by default.

 ## Examples